AnggaR96s/Reforestation/README.md

-## I got a reversible jacket for Christmas, I can't wait to see how it turns out.
+## How do you tell the difference between a crocodile and an alligator?
+You will see one later and one in a while.